roman-milk/roman-milk.github.io/human-android.md

  At last the damn box was in.
 She turned and walked back painfully aware of how the breasts bounced with every step.
 She tried not to but her eyes swivelled sideways straining for a glimpse of him.

  A sigh of relief tickled her throat.
 He was rummaging around in the back of the car.
 As she calmed down she remembered he was badly short sighted so probably didn't even notice what she had or hadn't been wearing when he cruised by.
-Report_Story #2